michaelsevilla/pdsw15/docs/sc-rebuttal.md

 ### 2. What are the contributions?
 If the contribution is the effect that policies have on behavior, then there needs to be a more comprehensive set of workloads.

 Although we strive to quantify the effect that policies on performance, in this paper we only show how certain policies can improve or degrade performance.
 We try to stay away from characterizing different workloads and finding balancers tailored to them and instead focus on the system itself.
 Of course, running a suite of workloads over Mantle is future work.
-The novelty of our system is that it can provide a gneeral framework for expressing and testing a range of balancing techinque, while minimizing the overhead of porting the balancer to different systems
+The novelty of our system is that it can provide a gneeral framework for expressing and testing a range of balancing techinque, while minimizing the overhead of porting the balancer to different systems.

-### Other comments:
-- CephFS does not have hysteresis?
-- Typos
+We agree that separating policy from mechanism is not a contribution, but a technique that has been used many times before.
+In future revisions, we will focus on the balancing API and the framework testing different strategies as our contributions.

 ## Reviewer 3: